-Since Delta Upsilon is the only fraternity on campus committed to non-secrecy (that's right folks, we're not a cult...) we've thrown together a sort of "DU's Declassified Rush Survival Guide" to help you make sense of everything going on this fall.
+Since Delta Upsilon is the only fraternity on campus committed to non-secrecy (that's right folks, we're not a cult...) we've thrown together a sort of "rush survival guide" to help you make sense of everything going on this fall.
 From the alphabet to the lingo all the way to outlining the whole recruitment process - we've got you covered.

 - Chapter: a local branch of a fraternity / sorority